 The study also showed that the first stage of a two-stage membrane separation process would separate phosphate (in the form of phosphoric acid) from the metals.
 The advantage of "stripping off" the phosphoric acid first is that simple and inexpensive evaporation could be used to concentrate the acid to the extent required for many phosphate products, including potentially for LFP batteries.
-Evaporation is considerably less expensive than the solvent extraction process that was contemplated for the extraction of phosphate in the PEA of the Berlin Project.
+Evaporation is considerably less expensive than the solvent extraction process that was contemplated for the extraction of phosphate in the processing plant designed in the PEA of the Berlin Project.

 The success of the first phase study led to bench-scale tests on a synthetic PLS of elements in the concentrations in which they were present in the PLS derived from the extensive metallurgical test work that has been undertaken on the Project.
-This second phase of test work is nearing completion at the date of this MD&A.
+These tests achieved recoveries over 95% for uranium, nickel, and rare earth elements.